Amplicode/amplicode-frontend/CONTRIBUTING.md

 5. Merge your PR with "Rebase and merge" button and delete source branch after that.

-## Advanced Info
+## Reference Materials <a name='reference'></a>

-### Generators
+### Generators <a name='generators'></a>

 #### Basics and Terminology

-`packages/jmix-front-generator` contains the source code for `@haulmont/jmix-front-generator` library which is used for code generation (scaffolding).
+`packages/codegen` contains the source code for `@amplicode/codegen` library which is used for code generation (scaffolding).
 This library uses [Yeoman](https://yeoman.io/), however, in order to extend and reuse functionality we are using functions composition rather than Yeoman's usual approach of class inheritance.
 This will be covered in more detail in [How to Write a Generator](#how-to-write-a-generator) section.
 The code is generated from [EJS](https://ejs.co/) templates.

 This library can be used as a standalone CLI tool, but most of the time it will be used from Studio.
 When used as a CLI tool it can interactively ask questions and use the **answers** to resolve interpolations in the templates.
 Studio will ask these questions using its graphical interface and invoke the generator CLI, passing the base64-encoded answers object as `--answers` **option**.
 There are other options, for example `--dest` that tells the generator where to put the generated files.

-In addition to _answers_ and _options_ there is a **project model** - information about your Jmix project's entities, fetch plans, services, queries, etc. It can be obtained from Studio.
+In addition to _answers_ and _options_ generator uses **GraphQL schema**.

-> EJS template + options + answers + project model = generated code
+> EJS template + options + answers + GraphQL schema = generated code

-A **generator** is a combination of an EJS template and code that is responsible for asking questions and turning the answers, options and project model into generated code.
+A **generator** is a combination of an EJS template and code that is responsible for asking questions and turning the answers, options and GraphQL schema into generated code.
 For each **client** (e.g. React client, React Native client, etc.) there is always a generator that creates a starter app and zero or more generators that adds the components.

 > TIP: use `amplicodegen -h` to see the available clients, generators and options.

-#### How to Write a Generator
+#### How to Write a Generator <a name='how-to-write-a-generator'></a>

 There is a convention that enables CLI/Studio to discover generators.
 When you want to add a new generator: